Resonant states reveal strong light-matter coupling in nanophotonic cavities

 \section{Conclusion}

 In this work, we have shown that photonic \RSs/ provide a rigorous and unambiguous framework for classifying regimes of light-matter interactions in open resonant systems.
-By following the trajectories of \RSs/ in the complex frequency plane as a function of some system parameter, \RSs/ reveal clear signatures of weak coupling, hidden strong coupling, and spectrally resolvable strong coupling.
+By following the trajectories of resonant states in the complex frequency plane as a function of some system parameter, the resonant states reveal clear signatures of weak coupling, hidden strong coupling, and spectrally resolvable (observable) strong coupling.
 Importantly, this perspective captures subtle effects often obscured in real-frequency observables, such as Purcell- and Lamb-like shifts, or the passage through exceptional points.
-They allow for direct extraction of coupling rates, even in the presence of multiple material resonances.
-While for spherical and planar systems, all necessary expressions can be derived from analytic equations~\cite{Armitage2014a, Doost2014a, Defrance2020a}, it is straight-forward to obtain them numerically in more complex systems~\cite{both_resonant_2022, lalanne_light_2018, Weiss2016a}.
+The resonant states allow for a direct extraction of coupling rates, even in the presence of multiple material resonances.
+While for simple spherical and planar systems, the resonant states of the uncoupled (i.e., dispersionless) cavity can be obtained from analytical transcendental equations~\cite{Armitage2014a, Doost2014a, Defrance2020a}, it is straightforward to retrieve them numerically in more complex systems~\cite{both_resonant_2022, lalanne_light_2018, Weiss2016a}.

 Beyond the specific examples studied here, our study highlights the importance of considering the true eigenmodes of open photonic systems for designing and interpreting light-matter interactions in complex photonic environments.
 Hence, the \RS/ framework provides a foundation to understand and design resonators for a broad range of applications in photonics and beyond, ranging from polariton lasing~{\ifmanycite\cite{butov_polariton_2007, schneider_electrically_2013, stoferle_ultracompact_2010}\else\cite{butov_polariton_2007, schneider_electrically_2013}\fi} and computing~{\ifmanycite\cite{ballarini_all-optical_2013, zasedatelev_room-temperature_2019, kavokin_polariton_2022, tassan_integrated_2024}\else\cite{ballarini_all-optical_2013, zasedatelev_room-temperature_2019, kavokin_polariton_2022}\fi} to polariton chemistry~\ifmanycite\cite{hutchison_modifying_2012, thomas_tilting_2019, hertzog_strong_2019}\else\cite{hutchison_modifying_2012, hertzog_strong_2019}\fi.